bll123/di/README-new.txt

     otherwise the numerics will be handled using standard C data types (long double, double, etc.).

-    The GMP library only seems to accept 'unsigned long', and there may be a loss of precision on some systems.
-For this reason, if both libraries are found, libtommath will be used by preference.
+    Be aware that the GMP library only accepts 'unsigned long', and if 'unsigned long' has a size < 8, there may be a loss of precision on some systems.

     To turn off the use of the multi-precision libraries;
       make -e PREFIX=$HOME/local DI_USE_MATH=DI_INTERNAL

-      Long doubles are quite capable, there's nothing wrong with building it this way.
+      Long doubles are quite capable, there's nothing wrong with building it this way (as of 2025).
     To force GMP:
       make -e PREFIX=$HOME/local DI_USE_MATH=DI_GMP
     To force libtommath:
       make -e PREFIX=$HOME/local DI_USE_MATH=DI_TOMMATH

+REQUIREMENTS

+  cmake build
+    make
+    cmake
+    sed grep tr
+    msgfmt
+    pkg-config
+    libintl/libiconv (gettext)
+    C compiler
+  mkconfig build
+    make
+    msgfmt
+    cat chmod ln mkdir mv rm sed test expr grep sort pkg-config
+    bourne/ksh/bash shell
+    C compiler
+    awk (mawk/nawk/gawk)
+    C compiler

 BUG REPORTS